Folker19/Fraud-Detection-Prediction-Model/README.md

 3. **Model Training**:
    - **ML_percentile_sampling.ipynb**: Run the notebook for data transformation, balancing, and sampling using a mathematical approach.
 The best models will be stored according to the different ML techniques applied.
    - **ML_random_sampling.ipynb**: Run the notebook for data transformation, balancing, and sampling using a random approach.
 The best models will be stored according to the different ML techniques applied.

+   The ML part has been addressed from two different perspectives:

+   - **Percentile Sampling**: The dataset is balanced using a mathematical logical approach to ensure a more systematic and theoretically grounded distribution of classes.
+This approach is aimed at minimizing biases and improving model performance.
+   - **Random Sampling**: The dataset is balanced using a completely random approach, providing a different perspective on the effectiveness of various ML techniques when the balancing process is less controlled.

+   For a visual understanding of the processes, refer to the images `Model_Pipelines_Structure.png`, `pipeline_percentil_sampling.png`, and `pipeline_random_sampling.png` in the `graphs/` directory.

 4. **Model Evaluation**: Run the Streamlit app with the following command: